Astros vs. Rockies Player Props Betting Odds

 Tucker Stats

-- Tucker will look for his fourth straight game with a hit in this matchup.
-During his last five outings he is hitting .444 with three doubles, a home run, five walks and seven RBI.
+- Tucker hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is hitting .421 with two doubles, a home run, four walks and six RBI.

 Tucker Recent Games